introlix/Flame-old/README.md

 # Flame SM (Beta)

 <p> Flame SM is a Small Language Model (SML) trained on story dataset.
 It is designed to generate stories.
-Flame SM is a small version of Flame Language Model family (FLLMF). </p>
+Flame SM is a small version of Flame Language Model family.</p>